Travel Trailer Towing Safety

 - Hitching up your Camper

 When it comes to towing your camper, weight distribution is key.
 Never place more than 15% of your overall load at the front of your travel trailer as this will overload the tongue weight.
 However, not enough tongue weight, or downward force on your tow vehicle’s hitch ball can equal trailer sway (more on that later).
 Ensure you purchase a high quality hitch designed for heavy duty towing.
 All of our hitches feature solid steel construction and are backed by a life-time warranty.
-They are also proudly made in the USA!

 Take trailer sway out of the equation by investing in towing accessories such as a sway control system.
 These will dramatically increase the overall steering performance and make your towing experience safer.